willpiam/elementary-cellular-automaton/ReadMe.md

 The following command groups runs by language, rule, initial conditions, and number of generations, it takes the average for each group and creates a bar graph of the results.

     python3 Compare.py --bar

+Include the *sort* flag to sort the results by the average run time.

+    python3 Compare.py --bar --sort

 ### Graphing